joeshull/twosigma_kaggle/README.md

 <img src="https://github.com/joeshull/twosigma_kaggle/blob/master/graphics/init_pred/sine_waves/sin_multiply_merge_solotrain.png"></img>

-Here's the same sine wave after I trained on 2 more, different curves with embedding
+Here's the same sine wave after I trained on 2 subsequent non-similar curves with embedding
 <img src="https://github.com/joeshull/twosigma_kaggle/blob/master/graphics/init_pred/sine_waves/sin_multiple.png"></img>

 Here's one of the other curves.
 You can see it's trying to regress to the mean with the frequency of the original sine wave.